uptake/uptasticsearch/README.md

 ### Python <a name="pythoninstallation"></a>

-To install the python package:
+This package is not currently available on PyPi.
+To build the development version from source, clone this repo, then :

 ```
 cd py-pkg